christopher-aube/github-portfolio/README.md

 ## Getting Started

-1. Create a new repository and apply this template.

-    1. Make sure your new repository is public
+1. Click the `Use this template`, then clone your repo.

-2. `npm install`
+1. `npm install`

-    1. You should install Parcel globally. `npm instal parcel -g`
+    1. You should install parcel and rimraf globally. `npm install parcel rimraf -g`

-3. `npm run start`
+1. `npm run start`

     1. The above will spin up a local web server with code from `./src`.
-Hot module replacement / live reloading is enabled by default.

-4. Commit your changes then go to the repository on GitHub.

-5. Go to the Actions page.
+1. Go back to GitHub and head over to the Actions page.

-6. Under the workflow sidebar, there should be a `Deploy Site` link, go there.

-7. You should see a run being queued or in progress.
+1. You should see a completed run or one in progress from the initial commit.

-8. After the workflow completes go to the Settings page.
+1. After the workflow completes go to the Settings page.

-9. Under the sidebar there is a `Pages` section, go there.
+1. Under the sidebar there is a `Pages` section, go there.

-10. In Build and deployment section, click the `None` button under the Branch title.
+1. In Build and deployment section, click the `None` button under the Branch title.
 Select the `gh-pages` branch then `Save`.

     1. Deployments are not instant, it may take a few minutes (or 10!) for your first deployment to complete.
 To check in on the status/progress of your deployment, go to the Code page of your repository.
 In the sidebar there is an Environments section, you should see `github-pages`.
-Clicking that link will bring you to the deployment history of your site.
-An in progress deployment will appear with a yellow rocket ship icon.
+If not, just wait for a bit for it to appear.
+Clicking the `github-pages` link will bring you to the deployment history of your site.

-11. Once the deployment is complete you'll see some messaging and a new section appear on the page tell you that your site is live.
-Click the `Visit site` button.
+1. Once the deployment is complete you'll see a `View deployment` button/link, click it.

-12. Your site should have the same content as your local web server.
+1. Your site should have the same content as your local web server.

 ## Next Steps